generation-org/WEB-JAVA/WEB-JAVA-3 - Spring Data JPA/jpa-mysql-sample/README.md

         INSERT INTO `db_example`.`Users` (`idUsers`, `name`, `last_name`, `email`) VALUES ('6', 'Santiago', 'Carrillo', 'santiago@generation.org');
     ```

-### Part 3: Testing your Database connection:
+### Part 3: Testing your Database connection
 1. Download the project and import it as a Gradle project into your IDE IntelliJ Idea.
-2. Run the applicaiton class
+2. Run the application class.
 3. Test that the connection works by accessing the users data in the browser:
     ```bash
         http://localhost:8080/user/1